Connect with others who understand.

 What Is Cardiomyopathy?

-Cardiomyopathy refers to a group of several conditions that affect the heart muscle.
-Cardiomyopathy makes it harder for the heart to pump blood to the rest of the body.
+Cardiomyopathy refers to a group of several conditions that affect the heart muscle, making it harder for the heart to pump blood to the rest of the body.
 In some cases, cardiomyopathy can lead to heart failure.

 Heart Problems With Spinal Muscular Atrophy

-Those in the early stages of cardiomyopathy may not have any signs or symptoms.
-Some people, however, may experience symptoms as the condition progresses, including:
+In the early stages, cardiomyopathy may not cause any signs or symptoms.
+However, as the condition progresses, some people may develop symptoms such as:

 • Breathlessness with physical activity or while at rest